neonwatty/kamal-quake/README.md

 # kamal-quake

 This repo contains a simple recipe for self-hosting [quakejs](https://github.com/inolen/quakejs) in an https-friendly manner using [kamal 2](https://kamal-deploy.org/).
-Kamal makes setting up quake with https a breeze - automatically creating / managing a reverse proxy as well as the required self-signed SSL certs using letsencrypt.
+Setting up quakejs with https has been traditionally rather complex, but kamal (and docker) makes it a breeze.
+Docker nicely containerizes the app while kamal makes creating / managing a reverse proxy - as well as the required self-signed SSL certs using letsencrypt - a total breeze.

 A table of contents for recommended setup and deployment using this pattern is below: